opengk/transpose/README.md

 ### Installing

-The file can be compiled with gcc on linux by running the following command:
+The file can be compiled with gcc on linux by running the following commands:

 ```
+./configure
 make
+sudo make install
 ```

-Then you can use ./transpose [FILE] to run the program.
-It can of course be moved to /usr/local/bin  for example or any other path to simply use 'transpose' without './' as a prefix.
+Then you can use transpose [FILE] to run the program.
+It's installed by default to /usr/local/bin.

 To clean the folder you can run
 ```